 The St. Jude League Community Development addresses the nutritional needs of the communities they serve in schools, migrant camps, and health clinics:

 - Campesino Outreach serves eight migrant camps across Fresno County in California and ensures that the agricultural workers in these camps have enough food year-round to sustain themselves.

 - San Gabriel Mission Church serves a diverse population in Los Angeles County and is able to help provide food for the community at their weekly drive-through food pantry, thanks to generous donations from the Los Angeles Regional Food Bank and private donations from parishioners.
 The food pantry serves anyone from the community who is low-income or experiencing homelessness in San Gabriel in the surrounding areas, and provides enough food to last families for several days.

 - The Claret Center in Chicago provides psychological therapy and counseling by licensed and experienced professionals to those in need.

 Your donation to St. Jude League Community Development will support these programs that ensure our communities continue to have their nutritional needs met.

-To learn more about the work that St. Jude League Community Development is doing, please visit our Programs page or lend your support and help to eliminate poor nutrition in at-risk neighborhoods and build healthy communities.
+Learn more about the work that St. Jude League Community Development is doing by visiting our Programs page or lend your support and help to eliminate poor nutrition in at-risk neighborhoods and build healthy communities.